-While the thought of paying for an adoption out of pocket can seem daunting, don’t let lack of funds discourage you or keep you from moving forward.
-Many adoptive families have successfully raised funds to partially or completely cover their expenses!
-Whether you’re looking to raise awareness for your cause throughout your community or you’re seeking financial assistance through adoption grants, there are many ways that you can relieve the financial strain of your adoption.
+While the thought of paying for hosting out of pocket can seem daunting, don’t let lack of funds discourage you or keep you from moving forward.
+Many host families have successfully raised funds to partially or completely cover their expenses!
+Whether you’re looking to raise awareness for your cause throughout your community or you’re seeking financial assistance, there are many ways that you can relieve the financial strain of hosting.

-Below are a some of the methods that our families have used to successfully raise funds for their adoptions:
+Below are a some of the methods that our families have used to successfully raise funds for hosting: